-Only if the founder has made provisions for spending down capital in the statutes.

-b) Are they allowed to be set up for a limited period of time only?
+- a) Are foundations allowed to spend down their endowment?Only if the founder has made provisions for spending down capital in the statutes. - b) Are they allowed to be set up for a limited period of time only?
 If so, is there a minimum length of time for which the foundation must exist?

-The minimum life span of a spend-down foundation is ten years (Section 80 (2) of the Civil Code (BGB)).
+The minimum life span of a spend-down foundation is ten years (Section 82 BGB).

-c) Does the civil law and/or tax law of your country require a foundation to spend its income (or a certain amount of the income) within a certain period of time, e.g. within the next financial year?
+- c) Does the civil law and/or tax law of your country require a foundation to spend its income (or a certain amount of the income) within a certain period of time, e.g. within the next financial year?
 If yes, is there a specific amount/percentage of the income that must be spent within this time?
 Which resources would be considered as income?
 E.g. would donations/contributions designated for building up the endowment be included in/excluded from the income to be spent?
-What expenditures would count towards the disbursement of income (e.g. would administration costs be included/excluded?)?

-If so, is there a specific amount/percentage of the income that must be spent within this time?
+What expenditures would count towards the disbursement of income (e.g. would administration costs be included/excluded?)? - If so, is there a specific amount/percentage of the income that must be spent within this time?
 Which resources would be considered as income?
 E.g. would donations/contributions designated as being for building up the endowment be included in /excluded from the income to be spent?
 What expenditures would count towards the disbursement of income (e.g. would administration costs be included/excluded?)?

 Yes, it is required by tax law.
-Although German foundation law does not foresee a "minimum payout rule", German tax law (§ 55 AO) obliges tax-exempt foundations to distribute all of their actual income (e. g. from asset management, lease and rent, economic activity, donations etc.) on their public-benefit activity.
+Although German foundation law does not provide for a "minimum pay- out rule", German tax law (Section 55 AO) obliges tax-exempt foundations to distribute all of their actual income (e. g. from asset management, lease and rent, economic activity, donations etc.) on their public-benefit activity.
 This must be effected in a timely manner, meaning within the next two calendar or fiscal years ("rule of timely disbursement").
 But there are several exceptions to this rule, which are of great practical importance.
 First, a so-called "earmarked reserve" can be built to save capital for a specified project.
-It is possible to build an earmarked reserve, if the respective project will be accomplished within the next 3-5 years (§ 62 (1) Nr.
+It is possible to build an earmarked reserve, if the respective project will be accomplished within the next 3-6 years (Section 62 (1) Nr.
 1 AO).
 If a foundation must rely on income from donations to bear the cost for operating expenditures (wages, rent, cost of administration, etc.), it is permitted to accumulate an "earmarked reserve" in the form of an "operating expenditures reserve".